hashworks/sabPreProcessing/README.md

 * Exact log file

 ### HOW TO INSTALL
-Move to your SabNZBd script folder and clone the script:
+Move to your SABnzbd script folder and clone the script:
 ```bash
 cd '/home/username/.sabnzbdplus/scripts';
 git clone 'https://github.com/HashWorks/sabPreProcessing.git';
 ```

-Add a symlink inside your SabNZBd script folder to the script file:
+Add a symlink inside your SABnzbd script folder to the script file:
 ```bash
 ln -s 'sabPreProcessing/sabPreProcessing.sh' 'sabPreProcessing.sh';
 ```